JerryAnt/keytarhero/README.md

-An page to play sound on demand
+A page to play sound on demand

 black keys
 keys | js key code